turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Compress the provided archetype, returning an object delta no larger than the input archetype.
+Compress the provided archetype, returning a minimal description from which the archetype can be recovered.

 This can be used to save space when saving or transferring archetypes, and will be used when serialising an archetype.

 **Syntax** ::

-    var delta = manager.compressArchetype(archetype);
+    var description = manager.compressArchetype(archetype);

 ``archetype``
     The particle system archetype to be compressed.

+    The original archetype will be left intact.

 .. index::
     pair: ParticleManager; decompressArchetype